Timewarp attack 600 second grace period

 • This miner finds the last block in a period; and

-• Our ASIC rolls nTime, we find the first block of the last period; and
+• Our ASIC rolls nTime, we find the first block of the new period; and

 • Our ASIC finds a solution with nTime + n; and